Bottle Cutting - What You Need To Know

 1. If you can, try to make the score line continuous.
 Where you stop the line and start again is where you may find the cracking.
 This is easier to do if you have some way of turning the bottle whilst scoring.
 Many people make their own wooden ‘jig’ which is essentially two pieces of wood that form a V channel in the middle that the bottle sits in.
 This way you turn the bottle with one hand and do the score line with the other.
 I don’t use this method personally but you may find it helps.

 3) Don't be tempted to score deeper, this shouldn't make any difference, but you need to apply enough pressure so you can see the score line clearly.
-Again, practice on a broken bottle to find the right pressure.
+Again, practice on a broken bottle or a piece of glass to find the right pressure.

 4) Try a different type of bottle - this might sound obvious, but the best bottles I find for my work are small, clear glass, water bottles.
 The glass seems to be much, much thinner than other bottles and I get a clean cut every time.
-Red or white wine bottles will differ in the thickness of the glass so you can never tell whether or not the bottle is going to be an easy one to break.
+Red or white wine bottles have thick glass so you can never tell whether or not the bottle is going to be an easy one to break.

-Helpful Note: Remember you will never get a completely smooth break, you will always need to file down some sharp edges or snags with a diamond file.
+Helpful Note: Remember you will never get a completely perfect cut, you will always need to file down some sharp edges of the glass or deburr with a diamond file.

-Good idea: Instead of wasting the great work you’ve done, how about trying to decorate the lip of the cut bottle with ribbon or lace, or glue on beads, pieces of driftwood, sea glass and very small pebbles using a string adhesive such as G-S Hypo Cement Adhesive.
+Good idea: Bad breaks don't have to mean the bottle goes in the bin.
+Instead of wasting the great work you’ve done, how about trying to decorate the lip of the cut bottle with ribbon or lace, or glue on beads, pieces of driftwood, sea glass and very small pebbles using a strong adhesive such as G-S Hypo Cement Adhesive.

-This fabulous creation by Louise Nelson Glasswork of Glassdaft is a super example of how creative and artistic you can be with some empty glass bottles.
+This fabulous creation by Louise Nelson of Glassdaft is a superb example of how creative and artistic you can be with some empty glass bottles.